 Audience: Individuals with ID

 Activity: The University of Minnesota will continue to develop and deploy health promotion information through its accessible online education platform, Self-Advocacy Online.
-Two online modules relating to health, wellness and exercise have been added to the website through The HealthMeet project in the first year.
+Four online modules relating to health, wellness and exercise have been added to the website through The HealthMeet project.
 These lessons use accessible text, audio, pictures and short video clips to help the individual learn to live a healthier lifestyle.
-The first two modules include Taking Care of Myself and My Exercise.

 Lead organizations: University of Minnesota RTC

-Activity: AUCD will develop an online training module educating medical students about health promotion for individuals with ID as part of their existing LEND curriculum.
+Activity: AUCD developed online training modules educating LEND and UCEDD trainees as well as other health professionals/students about health promotion for individuals with ID as part of their existing LEND curriculum.